rentry/nountown-docs/docs/core-strategy.md

 ### Mission statement
 At Lightspeed, our mission is to make a remarkable difference for teachers and students by creating powerful, in-the-moment, active insights into the learning process.

+### Core values
+We are an ESOP company on the path to becoming employee-owned.
+We believe how you do something is as important as what you do.
+Our employees across the country are committed to living our core values every day.

+- **Integrity:** We are honest, aware of our actions, and strive to do the right thing.

+- **Respect:** We value colleagues and seek to understand their purposes, concerns, and circumstances.

+- **Innovation:** We discover breakthrough opportunities, solve complex problems, and improve processes.

+- **Stewardship:** We come together to serve each other, sustain our culture and grow our business.

+- **Humility:** We are servant leaders who encourage, support and challenge, but never demean or coerce.

 <hr>

 <img src="{{site.baseul}}/assets/images/nountown.png" width="100px" alt="nountown" /> recommendations